Winter in Bend Oregon is a magical time of year when the city and nearby mountains transform into a snowy wonderland.

 Cross country skiing near Bend Oregon offers serene trails that wind through the Deschutes National Forest, taking in the beauty of frosted pine trees and the hush of snow-laden meadows.

-There are about a dozen sno-parks near Bend that provide access to miles of cross country ski trails near Bend Oregon.
+There are about a dozen sno-parks near Bend that provide access to miles of cross-country ski trails near Bend Oregon.

 There are both groomed and ungroomed classic trails as well as groomed skate ski trails.
 Did we mention how awesome the warming shelters are!